The Jet Age began in Lutterworth !

 Sir Frank Whittle Founder Of The Jet Engine

-Lutterworth and District Museum is proud to have a prototype of the Whittle W2/700 jet engine as part of its collection.
+Lutterworth and District Museum is proud to have a Whittle W2/700 jet engine as part of its collection.
 The engine, which is on loan from Leicestershire Museums, is in “cut away” format which means that the internal workings of the engine are on display.

-The collection also includes a 1/3rd scale model of the engine (also on loan from Leicestershire Museum), a model of the jet engine test bed, a copy of the original jet engine patent filed by Frank Whittle in January 1930, examples of the combustion chambers and the actual bottle of Champagne (alas empty!) that was drunk by Power Jets employees to celebrate the successful first test of the jet.
-The bottle is signed by the employees.
+The collection also includes a model of the jet engine test bed, a copy of the original jet engine patent filed by Frank Whittle in January 1930, examples of the combustion chambers and an actual bottle of Champagne (alas empty!) that was drunk by Power Jets employees to celebrate the successful first test of the jet.
+The bottle is signed by Frank Whittle and the employees.

-Whittle continued working on the development of his ideas, attending the Officers Engineering course at RAF Henlow in 1932 following which the RAF agreed to send him to Cambridge University to study Mechanical Sciences.
-While he was there, Whittle and others separately formed the company `Power Jets’ in 1936 to launch proper development of the engine.
-Whittle was permitted an additional year at Cambridge in order to conduct “post graduate research” and was then placed on the RAF Special Duty List to allow further work in the building of the engine.
-Known as the WU, he successfully ran it for the first time at the British Thomson-Houston works at Rugby on 12th.
+Known as the WU, Frank successfully ran the engine for the first time at the British Thomson-Houston works at Rugby on 12th.
 April 1937.
 This was only four years after the first successful bench test of the Rolls Royce Merlin engine that was to feature so successfully for the RAF in World War II.

 Unfortunately, in its early runs the engine showed a tendency to behave erratically so BT-H suggested that it might be safer if testing was continued up the road at a disused foundry they owned in Lutterworth.
 Power Jets moved into the Ladywood Works on the east side of the Leicester Road at the beginning of 1938, the workforce consisting of Whittle and an assistant, Victor Crompton, with some BTH fitters and test hands.

 The need to replace certain failed components resulted in delays, with testing resuming on 17th June 1939 and the engine was soon reaching speeds of 16,000 rpm, much higher than any achieved previously.
 Rooms were rented at Brownsover Hall, a large house on the northern edge of Rugby, and Whittle moved his office there, taking with him his senior design staff.
 The main Design Drawing Office remained located in a large wooden hut at the Ladywood Works.
-In October 1941 the government ordered a greatly enlarged design and development facility some 7 miles further up the road at Whetstone, to open in 1943.
+During this time Whittle received many visitors, not least Air Chief Marshall Sir Hugh Dowding, Commander in Chief of Fighter Command.
+By the end of 1939 the Air Ministry finally acknowledged that Franks ideas were feasible, and a contract was issued to Power Jets to develop a flight engine, known as the W1, to be built on their behalf by the Rover company.
+The contract to build a plane in which to fit the engine was given to Gloster Aircraft Company, and they developed the E28/39.

 By April 1941 a test version of the flight engine – W1X – was assembled and run at Lutterworth just as the first of the Gloster Whittle E28/39s was completed.
 Sir Frank Whittle ensured that Britain entered the Jet age when, on 15 May 1941, the Gloster-Whittle E 28/39, propelled by one of his jet engines, flew successfully from Cranwell, England.

 In October 1945 Whittle was at last able to make several flights in a Meteor 1 powered by an engine that he had himself designed – the W2/700.
 It is an example of this engine that is on display at the Lutterworth and District Museum.
-However, in January 1946, disillusioned by events on the business front, he resigned as a Director of Power Jets and resumed normal RAF duties.
+However, still a serving officer, in 1946 Frank was removed from the design and development of jet engines.
+Disillusioned, Frank resigned as a Director of Power Jets and resumed normal RAF duties.
 Most of the small band of dedicated engineers and designers which Whittle had built up (henceforth to be known as “The Reactionaries” and to meet informally once a year for the next 50 years at The Hind Inn prior to closure) dispersed a few weeks later to pursue separate careers in industry.

 Whittle retired from the RAF in 1948 and was knighted by King George V in the same year.
 He became a consultant and technical advisor to aviation companies in the 1950’s.
 Later he went to work in the USA and following his marriage to an American wife he moved his home to the USA in 1976.
 He was awarded the Order of Merit by Her Majesty the Queen in 1986 and died in America in 1996.